 Ultimately the elimination of the seller-funded downpayment gifts would be accomplished through statutory prohibition of the practice.
-The passage of HERA on July 30, 2008 finally terminated seller-funded downpayment assistance for loans underwritten on or after October 1, 2008.
-Specifically section 2103 of HERA stated in no case shall the funds required for the borrower's minimum cash contribution consist, in whole or in part, of funds "provided by the seller or any other person or entity who stands to benefit from the transaction" and that the prohibition applies to funds that may have been provided "during or after closing of the property sale."
+The passage of HERA on July 30, 2008 finally terminated seller-funded downpayment assistance for loans underwritten on or after October 1, 2008..
+Specifically Section 2103 of HERA stated in no case shall the funds required for the borrower's minimum cash contribution consist, in whole or in part, of funds "provided by the seller or any other person or entity who stands to benefit from the transaction" and that the prohibition applies to funds that may have been provided "during or after closing of the property sale."

-Although a surge of these loans was observed immediately before the effective date of the HERA prohibition which spilled over as cases endorsed for FHA insurance immediately after that date, the endorsement of seller-funded downpayment assistance loans decreased rapidly soon thereafter.
+Although a surge of these loans was observed immediately prior to the effective date of the HERA prohibition which spilled over as cases endorsed for FHA insurance immediately after that date, there was a rapid decrease in the endorsement of seller-funded downpayment assistance loans soon thereafter.
 By the second quarter of FY 2009, these loans accounted for less than 1 percent of total endorsements.
 The steep decline in seller-financed downpayment assistance in FY 2009 and later years will have a significant effect in reducing losses on future FHA loans.